 Black's Rule of Testing.
 For every test in the system, you should be able to identify some property for which the test increases your confidence.
 It's obvious that there should be no important property that you are not testing.
 This rule states the less obvious fact that there should be no test that does not add value to the system by increasing your confidence that a useful property holds.
 For example, several tests of the same property do no good.
-In fact they do harm: they make it harder to infer the behaviour of the class by reading the tests, and because one bug in the code might then break many tests at the same time.
-Have a property in mind when you write a test.
+In fact, they do harm in two ways.
+First, they make it harder to infer the behaviour of the class by reading the tests.
+Second, because one bug in the code might then break many tests, they make it harder to estimate how many bugs remain in the code.
+So, have a property in mind when you write a test.